Articles > In A Story > Bear Says Thanks by Karma Wilson

 Introduce some of the animals in the story.
 Talk about animals that may be unfamiliar such as "hare", "wren", and "mole"

-You may cut pictures and attach magnets on bak.
+You may cut pictures and attach magnets on back.
 Hide in sensory box.
 Students find pictures and place on cookie sheets.
 Use cookie sheet for retelling, describing, etc. for all of the Bear stories.

 Vocabulary